-The National Biosafety Management Agency regulates modern biotechnology activities and the release into the environment, handling and use of genetically modified organisms which are products of modern biotechnology to prevent adverse impact on the environment and human health.
-On the other hand the National Biotechnology development Agency promotes modern biotechnology activities and GMOs.
+The National Biosafety Management Agency regulates modern biotechnology activities and the release into the environment, handling, and use of genetically modified organisms which are products of modern biotechnology to prevent adverse impact on the environment and human health.

-The Agency’s mandate is to ensure adequate level of protection in the field of safe transfer, handling and use of genetically modified organisms (GMOs) resulting from modern biotechnology that may have adverse effects on conservation and sustainable use of Biodiversity taking into account risks to human health, animals, plants and environment.
+The Agency’s mandate is to ensure an adequate level of protection in the field of safe transfer, handling, and use of genetically modified organisms (GMOs) resulting from modern biotechnology and other new and emerging technologies that may have adverse effects on the conservation and sustainable use of Biodiversity taking into account risks to human health, animals, plants, and environment.

 The Mission of the National Biosafety Management Agency (NBMA) is to promote the basic tenets of biosafety as enunciated in the Cartagena Protocol on Biosafety and enforce Nigeria National Biosafety Management Agency Act 2015 to ensure the safe application and use of products of modern biotechnology.

-The Vision of the National Biosafety Management Agency (NBMA) is to ensure that the practice, processes and procedures of Modern Biotechnology is undertaken within the limits of a regulatory systems that guarantees its safe use, protects, Nigeria’s Biodiversity and provides minimum risk to human health, animals, plants and the environment.
+The Vision of the National Biosafety Management Agency (NBMA) is to ensure that the practice, processes, and procedures of Modern Biotechnology are undertaken within the limits of a regulatory system that guarantees its safe use, protects, Nigeria’s Biodiversity, and provides minimum risk to human health, animals, plants, and the environment.

-The main objective of the NBMA is to ensure adequate level of protection in the field of safe transfer, handling and use of genetically modified organisms resulting from modern biotechnology that may have adverse impacts on conservation and sustainable use of Biodiversity taking into account risks to human health.
+The main objective of the NBMA is to ensure adequate levels of protection in the field of safe transfer, handling, and use of genetically modified organisms resulting from modern biotechnology and emerging technologies that may have adverse impacts on conservation and sustainable use of Biodiversity taking into account risks to human health and to ensure Biosecurity.

 - Ensure that Nigeria becomes self-reliant in the development and application of biotechnology-based products and services.

-- Ensure that biotechnology is profitably applied to government’s stewardship such as assurance of high quality health services, food security, environmental protection and safety.
+- Ensure that biotechnology is profitably applied to the government’s stewardship such as assurance of high-quality health services, food security, environmental protection and safety.

-- Promote sustenance in the development and application of acceptable and profitable technologies through strategic investments in biotech R & D to support innovation and economic development.
+- Promote sustenance in the development and application of acceptable and profitable technologies through strategic investments in biotech R and D to support innovation and economic development.

-- Establish and maintain profitable national and international collaborative relationships between government and all other stakeholders and interest group on matters relating to the prospects of the biotechnology industry.
+- Establish and maintain profitable national and international collaborative relationships between government and all other stakeholders and interest groups on matters relating to the prospects of the biotechnology industry.

-- Develop suitable mechanisms and activities to support the emergence of biotechnology enterprises for the commercialization of biotechnology products; so as to ensure a sustainable food security, job and wealth creation, efficient and cheap healthcare delivery as well as safe environment.
+- Develop suitable mechanisms and activities to support the emergence of biotechnology enterprises for the commercialization of biotechnology products; so as to ensure sustainable food security, job and wealth creation, efficient and cheap healthcare delivery as well a safe environment.

-- Maintain sustainable exploitation of bioresources for our food & agriculture, health care delivery and industrial utilization.
+- Maintain sustainable exploitation of bioresources for our food and agriculture, health care delivery, and industrial utilization.

-- Ensure sustainable mechanism for adequate funding of biotechnology activities through national and international funding agencies.
+- Ensure sustainable mechanisms for adequate funding of biotechnology activities through national and international funding agencies.